 - Any family or personal history of breast cancer

 - Any hormone treatments, or prior surgeries

 - If you are pregnant or think you may be

-- If your previous mammograms were not performed at our Breast and Women’s Center, please bring a copy of the results or have them sent before you arrive.
+- If your previous mammograms were not performed at our Comprehensive Breast and Imaging Center, please bring a copy of the results or have them sent before you arrive.
 This allows our radiologists to compare the images with your latest results.